-The custom electronic technology platform used by NWCULaw®for distance teaching and learning via the Internet is called eJuris™.
-Students in the school's law study program use this dynamic Internet based course management platform to access the school's course material, to collaborate and communicate in text chats and videoconference sessions online with fellow students and faculty members, and view and listen to recorded audio/video lectures from anywhere in the world.
-They also receive a thumb drive containing digital audio recordings of important legal terminology.
+The custom electronic technology platform used by Northwestern California University is called eJuris®.
+Students use this dynamic internet-based course management platform to access the school's course material, to collaborate and communicate in online class sessions with fellow students and faculty members, and to view and listen to recorded audio and video lectures from anywhere in the world.

-Since Northwestern California University is a member of The Center for Computer-Assisted Legal Instruction (CALI), all of the materials on the CALI website are available to NWCULaw students.
-This includes over 950 lessons written by faculty from other U.S. law schools.
-The lessons use a variety of formats and methods for teaching doctrine, analysis and critical thinking skills.
+Additionally, Northwestern California University is a member of The Center for Computer-Assisted Legal Instruction (CALI).
+Over 1,000 interactive legal tutorials written by faculty from a variety of U.S. law schools are available to students, including lessons using a variety of formats and methods for teaching doctrine, analysis and critical thinking skills.